JasperHof/JasperHof.github.io/pages/download.md

 ## Downloading LDAK

-LDAK-KVIK is included in the LDAK software, that can be run on either a Linux-base PC or a Mac.
+LDAK-KVIK is part of the LDAK software, which can be run on either a Linux-base PC or a Mac.
 LDAK can be downloaded from the [LDAK webpage](http://dougspeed.com/downloads2/), or can be installed directly in Linux using the command lines

 ```
 wget https://dougspeed.com/wp-content/uploads/ldak5.2.linux_.zip